MicrosoftDocs/xamarin-docs/docs/tools/inspector/install.md

 ### Supported IDEs

-- Xamarin Studio 6.2 or greater
-- Visual Studio for Mac Preview 4 or greater
+- Visual Studio for Mac
-- Visual Studio 2015 with Xamarin 4.3.x or greater
-- Visual Studio 2017 with Xamarin workload
+- Visual Studio 2017 with **Mobile development with .NET** workload

 Live app inspection is available for enterprise customers.